Kartar Singh Sarabha: Execution

-All of these accused in the Conspiracy Case, for India's freedom who had worked long years and suffered privations and sacrificed everything that man runs after, were executed in the Lahore Central Jail on 17 November 1915.
-In the Court room, as also standing before the gallows the condemned men refused to accept their endeavour to be termed a 'conspiracy'.
-They contended that it was an open challenge to the foreigners who charged the patriots, those who were sacrificing everything for the freedom of their Motherland with the offence of sedition, of waging war against the King.
-Kartar was not at all sorry for what he had done; rather he felt proud for enjoying the privilege of throwing out the challenge at the face of a lot of usurpers.
+All of these accused in the Conspiracy Case were executed in the Lahore Central Jail on 17 November 1915.
+In the Court room, and also when standing before the gallows, the condemned men refused to accept their endeavour to be termed a 'conspiracy'.
+They contended that it was an open challenge to the foreigners who charged the patriots with the offence of sedition, of waging war against the King.
+Kartar was not at all sorry for what he had done; rather he felt proud for enjoying the privilege of throwing out the challenge to the usurpers.
 He was really sorry over the outcome of their efforts.
 He averred that every 'slave' had a right to revolt and it could never be a crime to rise in defence of the primary rights of the sons of the very soil.
 When he was being tried on the charge of sedition, he took the entire blame upon himself.
-The Judge was astounded to see such a young boy behaving in such a non-chalant manner.
-In view of his tender age, he advised the young revolutionary to modify his statement, but the result was the very opposite of what was desired by him.
+The Judge was astounded to see such a young boy behaving in such a nonchalant manner.
+In view of his age, he advised the young revolutionary to modify his statement, but the result was the opposite.
 When asked to appeal he retorted, "Why should I?
 If I had more lives than one, it would have been a great honour to me to sacrifice each of them for my country."

 He was later sentenced to death and hanged in 1915.
-During the period of his detention in Lahore Central Jail, Kartar managed to get hold of some instruments.
-With their help, he wanted to cut the iron-bars of his window and escape in company with some other revolutionaries.
-The authorities who learnt about his designs well in time and seized the instruments from underneath an earthen pitcher in his room, But the plan was rendered abortive by the jail authorities.
+During the period of his detention in Lahore Central Jail, Kartar managed to get hold of some instruments with which he wanted to cut the iron-bars of his window and escape in company with some other revolutionaries.
+However, the jail authorities who had learnt about his designs seized the instruments from underneath an earthen pitcher in his room.
 At the time of his execution Kartar was hardly nineteen years old.
-But such was his courage that in the course of his detention he gained 14 pounds of fresh weight.
+But such was his courage that in the course of his detention he gained 14 pounds in weight.